Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Method

 \subsection{Cascade Reconstruction of Sinogram and Wavelet}

-The image generation process in iterative reconstruction is essentially the inverse problem of SDEs, specifically a reverse diffusion process.
-By utilizing prior knowledge from the SRM and SHD, we ensure that the reconstruction stage generates comprehensive global information and finer details.
-Combined with data consistency constraints, SDEs employ a predictor-corrector (PC) sampler to efficiently generate high-quality images.
-This process can be represented by the following reverse-time SDE:
+In iterative reconstruction, the image generation process can essentially be formulated as the inverse problem of SDEs.
+By incorporating prior knowledge from SRM and SHD, the reconstruction phase captures not only comprehensive global structures but also preserves fine-grained local details.
+Leveraging these priors along with data consistency constraints, the SDE framework employs a Predictor-Corrector (PC) sampler to enable stable and efficient reverse-time evolution from noise to data distribution, thereby producing high-quality images.
+Reverse-time SDE can be characterized as follows:

 where $dt$ is an infinitesimal negative time step, $\bar{w}$ is a standard Brownian motion with time flows backwards from $T \rightarrow 0$. $\nabla_{\hat{y}} \log p_{t}(\hat{y})$ is the score for each marginal distribution, $\hat{y}=\{\hat{y}_{s},\hat{y}_{h} \}$ includes the sinogram and its wavelet high-frequency regions. $\nabla_{\hat{y}} \log p_{t}(\hat{y})$ can be estimated by training a time-dependent scoring network $\textbf{s}_{\theta}(\hat{y},t)=\{\textbf{s}_{\theta}(\hat{y}_{s},t),\textbf{s}_{\theta}(\hat{y}_{h},t) \} $ to satisfy $\textbf{s}_{\theta}(\hat{y},t)\simeq \nabla_{\hat{y}} \log p_{t}(\hat{y}) $.
 The score function $\theta^{\ast}$ can be estimated by network training in the learning stage of prior information.
-The scoring estimator $\textbf{s}_{\theta}(\hat{y}_{s,t},t)$ can replace Eq. (\ref{eq16}) to approximate the solution of the score function:
+The scoring estimator $\textbf{s}_{\theta}(\hat{y}_{s,t},t)$ can replace Eq. (\ref{eq15}) to approximate the solution of the score function:

-In the joint iterative reconstruction stage, by introducing regularized prior information, the model is guided to gradually integrate the global consistency in the projection domain with the detailed features in the high-frequency components of the wavelet.
-The overall optimization objectives are as follows:
+During the joint iterative reconstruction stage, the introduction of regularized prior information effectively guides the model to progressively integrate the global consistency features from the projection domain with the fine-grained details embedded in the high-frequency components of the wavelet domain, thereby enabling the collaborative restoration of structural and textural information.
+The overall optimization objective can be formulated as follows: